-A. The council shall meet regularly at least once a month at such times and places as the council may prescribe by ordinance.
+- A. The council shall meet regularly at least once a month at such times and places as the council may prescribe by ordinance.
 Special meetings may be held on the call of the mayor, the presiding officer of the council or a majority of the membership of the council with such notice as may be required by state law.
-To meet a public emergency affecting life, health, property or public safety, the council may meet upon call of the mayor, the presiding officer of the council or a majority of the membership of the council or a majority of the special of the council at whatever notice it shall be convenient to give.
+To meet a public emergency affecting life, health, property or public safety, the council may meet upon call of the mayor, the presiding officer of the council or a majority of the membership of the council or a majority of the membership of the council at whatever notice it shall be convenient to give.
 The call convening a special or emergency meeting of the council shall state the objects of the meeting.
-The power of the council to act at a special or emergency meeting shall be limited, under penalty of nullity, to the objects specifically enumerated in the call.

-B. All meetings of the council and its committees shall be open to the public in accordance with the provisions of general state law.

-C. The council shall operate under Roberts Rules of Order in all cases which are not inconsistent with this charter or special rules of order the council may adopt, and the council shall provide for keeping a journal of its minutes and proceedings.
+The power of the council to act at a special or emergency meeting shall be limited, under penalty of nullity, to the objects specifically enumerated in the call unless agenda items are added in accordance with applicable state law. - B. All meetings of the council and its committees shall be open to the public in accordance with the provisions of general state law. - C. The council shall operate under Robert's Rules of Order in all cases which are not inconsistent with this Charter or special rules of order the council may adopt, and the council shall provide for keeping a journal of its minutes and proceedings.
 This journal shall be a public record.
-All official action of the council shall be published in the official journal within thirty (30) days of the action taken.
+All official action of the council shall be published and posted in accordance with state law. the official journal within thirty (30) days of the action taken.